Ronik-Shah/QuizApp/README.md

 The further improvements can be :
 - Add score storing mechanism.
-- Add highest score
+- Add highest score functionality.
+- Add functionality to go to previous question.
+-  Add functionality to go to next question without selecting options.

+## Download

+You can download app from here.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MjE0NDcxNiwtODU1MDE3ODc2LDEwND
-Q4OTM2MzZdfQ==
+eyJoaXN0b3J5IjpbODY2NDIxNjU5LC04NTUwMTc4NzYsMTA0ND
+g5MzYzNl19
 -->